Step-By-Step Guide to Canning Jams and Jellies

 10. Remove the Jars from the Canner

-Again using the jar lifters, remove each jar from the canner and set on a towel-covered countertop.
+Again using the jar lifters, remove each jar from the canner and set on a kitchen towel on a sturdy countertop.
 Leave the jars undisturbed until they cool thoroughly.

 You will likely hear the sound of the lids sealing with a little “tink!” as they cool.
 It’s a home canner’s favorite noise!